shirakaba/react-nativescript-site/docs/layouts/stack.md

 ---
 <!-- contributors: [shirakaba, rigor789, ikoevska] -->

-`<$StackLayout>` is a React wrapper around `StackLayout`, a layout container that lets you stack the child elements vertically (default) or horizontally.
+`<stackLayout>` is a React wrapper around `StackLayout`, a layout container that lets you stack the child elements vertically (default) or horizontally.

 See also: